Kidneys and Adrenal Glands

 Kidney stones: Stones in the kidney appear in the renal pelvis or calyces and can be difficult to see because this area is already hyperechoic, so the stone does not stand out.
 Only an acoustic shadow from the stone may distinguish it.
 To accentuate a shadow, reduce the gain somewhat.
 Here is an image of a kidney with a stone casting a shadow.
 Also notice the nice edge artifact on the right side of the image.

-There are reports that color Doppler will cause kidney stones to light up and “twinkle”, even when there is no shadow, but we do not have a clip of this to show, but it may be worth putting a color Doppler sector over the kidneys when stone disease is suspected.
+There are reports that color power Doppler will cause kidney stones to light up and “twinkle”, even when there is no shadow, but we do not have a clip of this to show but it may be worth putting a power Doppler sector over the kidneys when stone disease is suspected.